For the newcomer to prepping and preparedness it may become overwhelming or even intimidating to venture down the road less traveled.

 I believe that many current preppers who have been at it for awhile are somewhere within this category, Level 3.
 When preparing for contingencies during a period of societal collapse, there are lots of very serious topics of concern.
 I will be writing about them as we delve into “Prepping & Preparedness Level 3”.

 Time period: Self-sustaining (or as close as one can get)

 Self-sustaining (definition) : maintaining or able to maintain oneself or itself by independent effort | a self–sustaining community

-When you think about it, many of our ancestors were all level-4 preppers by default.
+When you think about it, many of our ancestors were Level 4 preppers by default!
 It was just the way it was if you wanted to survive.
 Today, most everyone in current modern society would surely perish without our current infrastructure and wouldn’t have a clue what to do if that infrastructure went away…

-Articles within “Prepping and Preparedness 4” will get into the topics of “getting off the grid” and the major issues surrounding what it actually takes to make it on your own (or as close as one can get).
+Articles within “Prepping & Preparedness Level 4” will get into the topics of “getting off the grid”, self reliance, self sufficiency, and the major issues surrounding what it actually takes to make it on your own (or as close as one can get).